David Bowie (1969 album): Songs

 "Letter to Hermione" was a farewell ballad to Bowie's former girlfriend Hermione Farthingale, who is also the subject of "An Occasional Dream", a gentle folk tune reminiscent of the singer's 1967 debut album.
 "God Knows I'm Good", Bowie's observational tale of a shoplifter's plight, also recalls his earlier style.
-"Cygnet Committee" has been called Bowie's "first true masterpiece".
+"Cygnet Committee" has been called Bowie's "first true masterpiece" by Pegg.
 Commonly regarded as the track on David Bowie most indicative of the composer's future direction, its lead character is a messianic figure "who breaks down barriers for his younger followers, but finds that he has only provided them with the means to reject and destroy him".
 Bowie himself described the song at the time as a put down of hippies who seemed ready to follow any charismatic leader.
 "Janine" was written about a girlfriend of Bowie's childhood friend George Underwood.
 It has been cited as another track that foreshadowed themes to which Bowie would return in the 1970s, in this case the fracturing of personality, featuring the words "But if you took an axe to me, you'd kill another man not me at all".

 The Buddhism-influenced "Wild Eyed Boy from Freecloud" is presented in a heavily expanded form compared to the original guitar-and-cello version on the B-side of the "Space Oddity" single; the album cut features a 50-piece orchestra.
 "Memory of a Free Festival" is Bowie's reminiscence of an arts festival he had organised in August 1969.
 Its drawn-out fade/chorus ("The Sun Machine is coming down / And we're gonna have a party") was compared to the Beatles' "Hey Jude"; the song has also been interpreted as a derisive comment on the counterculture it ostensibly celebrates.
 The background vocals for the crowd finale features Bob Harris, his wife Sue, Tony Woollcott and Marc Bolan.
-"Conversation Piece," an outtake from the sessions, which has been described as featuring "a lovely melody and an emotive lyric addressing familiar Bowie topics of alienation and social exclusion," was released for the first time as a single B-side in 1970.
+The outtake "Conversation Piece" has been described as featuring "a lovely melody and an emotive lyric addressing familiar Bowie topics of alienation and social exclusion".